Plymouth Church (Brooklyn)

-Plymouth Church is Congregational church located at 57 Orange Street, between Henry and Hicks Streets, in the Brooklyn Heights neighborhood of Brooklyn, New York City.
-The Church House is located at 75 Hicks Street.The church was built in 1849–50 and was designed by Joseph C. Wells.
+Plymouth Church is a Congregational church located at 57 Orange Street, between Henry and Hicks Streets, in the Brooklyn Heights neighborhood of Brooklyn, New York City.
+The Church House is located at 75 Hicks Street.
+The church was built in 1849–50 and was designed by Joseph C. Wells.
 Under the leadership of its first minister, Henry Ward Beecher, the church played a prominent role in slavery abolitionist activities during the mid-19th century.

 Plymouth Church has been listed on the National Register of Historic Places since 1961, and has been a National Historic Landmark since 1966.
 It is part of the Brooklyn Heights Historic District, created by the New York City Landmarks Preservation Commission in 1965.

 The church is a member of the National Association of Congregational Christian Churches.

 History

 Plymouth Church was founded in 1847 by a group of 21 individuals from New England, associated with a network that included wealthy anti-slavery merchants Arthur and Lewis Tappan.
 Among the founders were businessmen such as Henry C. Bowen, John Tasker Howard, David Hale, and Seth Hunt.
 It was the third Congregationalist church established in Brooklyn, which at the time was an independent city.
 The site for the church building was purchased from the First Presbyterian Church, which had occupied the location since 1822 but had outgrown the space and relocated to a new site a few blocks away on Henry Street.

 Henry Ward Beecher served as the church’s first pastor and became a prominent figure in the abolitionist movement.
 His sister, Harriet Beecher Stowe, authored the 1852 anti-slavery novel Uncle Tom’s Cabin.
 During this period, Plymouth Church became associated with anti-slavery efforts and was identified as a station on the Underground Railroad, through which slaves were secretly transported to Canada.
 The church's basement was used to conceal fugitives, and the building was locally referred to as "the Grand Central Depot".
 Charles Bennett Ray, a Black minister and editor of The Colored American newspaper, is documented as having brought fugitives to the church.
 Plymouth Church remains one of the few Underground Railroad-associated congregations in New York still operating in its original location.